Ottavio Piccolomini: As a commanding officer

 After reading the official report of the battle, the emperor made Piccolomini General-Feldwachtmeister.
 At the same time, Holk, who had played an even more crucial role in holding the Imperial army together at Lützen, was promoted to field marshal at Wallenstein's insistence, much to Piccolomini's chagrin.

 In the campaign of 1633, Piccolomini was appointed commander of a detachment posted at Königgratz assigned to bar the enemy's advance from Silesia into Bohemia.
 In May, Piccolomini accompanied Wallenstein and the main army on their way to Silesia in an attempt to compel the electors of Brandenburg and Saxony to join the emperor against the Swedes.
 Because Piccolomini disapproved of Wallenstein's policy and its results, he joined in the military conspiracy to oust the duke.
 On 24 January 1634 Ferdinand II signed a decree dismissing Wallenstein and instructed Count Gallas and Piccolomini to determine a course of action for removing the duke, but did not specifically demand his death.
 Nevertheless, the conspiracy developed into a plot to assassinate the Duke; Wallenstein was killed on 25 February 1634 at Cheb Castle.
 Piccolomini's reward was his marshal's baton, 100,000 gulden and the estate of Náchod in the Orlické mountains in East Bohemia.
 Piccolomini's part in the assassination was set out in fictionalised form in Friedrich Schiller's play, Wallenstein.

 On 5 and 6 September of that same year, Piccolomini distinguished himself at the Battle of Nördlingen.
 In his first independent command following the battle, he expelled the opposing troops of Sweden and the Heilbronn League from Franconia.
 From 1635 to 1639, Piccolomini commanded an Imperial auxiliary corps supporting Spain in the Southern Netherlands and Northern France.
 In this position, he achieved a number of military successes but often complained about a lack of support from the Spanish authorities.
 In 1636, his corps supported the Spanish offensive in France that crossed the Somme and captured the important fortress of Corbie.
 After his own troops took Roye and approached Paris as far as Compiègne, Piccolomini urged Cardinal-Infante Ferdinand of Austria, the leader of the Spanish operations, to advance further, but the Cardinal-Infante deemed the offensive to be too high risk with little reward.

 Piccolomini's achievements included relieving French sieges of Saint-Omer in 1638 together with Thomas Francis, Prince of Carignano and especially of Thionville on 7 July 1639 in a crushing victory over the Marquis de Feuquieres.
-He was rewarded with the status of Count of the Empire in 1638 and the elevation to the office of privy councillor and the dukedom of Amalfi from King Philip IV of Spain in 1639.
+He was rewarded with the status of Imperial Count in 1638 and the elevation to the office of privy councillor and the dukedom of Amalfi from King Philip IV of Spain in 1639.